pouchdb-community/relational-pouch/README.md

 This plugin also uses clever tricks to avoid creating secondary indexes.
 This means that even if you have complex entity relations, your database operations should still be very fast.

-The main goal of this is to provide an API that is as similar to Ember Data/JSONAPI as possible, while still being performant and Pouch-like.
+The main goal of this is to provide an API that is as similar to [Ember Data](http://emberjs.com/api/data/) and [JSONAPI](http://jsonapi.org/) as possible, while still being performant and Pouch-like.

 Installation
 ------